Allenyzh/MCP-Server-CmmandLine/README.md

 > **The idea and code was coming from the bootcamp lectured by [hdcola](https://github.com/hdcola)**

-This is a simple mcp-server for connamd line using for muniplulating your mac with AI by natural language.
+This is a simple mcp-server for command line using for muniplulating your mac with AI by natural language.

 ## How to use